Kernelized Concept Erasure: Non-linear Concept Erasure

 \Cref{lemma:kernel_game_1} suggests the following form of the kernelized game given in \Cref{eq:kernel-game-alternative}:

-where we define $\Kmn_{ij}(\zz) \defeq \kernel(\xxi, \zz_n) \kernel(\xxm, \xxj)$.
+where we define $\K^{(m,n)}_{ij}(\zz) \defeq \kernel(\xxi, \zz_n) \kernel(\xxm, \xxj)$.
 In contrast to \Cref{eq:kernel-game-alternative}, all computations in \Cref{eq:game-kernel2} are in Euclidean space. \begin{theorem} The reproducing kernel Hilbert space game \Cref{eq:kernel-game-alternative} attains the same local optima as \Cref{eq:game-kernel2}. \end{theorem} \begin{proof} First, plug the result of \Cref{lemma:kernel_game_1} into \Cref{eq:kernel-game-alternative}.
-Optimality follows by \Cref{lemm:minimax}, the representer lemma. \end{proof} Now, we turn to the runtime of the game. \begin{proposition} The objective in \Cref{eq:game-kernel2} can be computed in $\bigO(N^4)$ time. \end{proposition} \begin{proof} Assuming that $\kernel(\cdot, \cdot)$ may be computed in $\bigO(1)$, computing $\Kmn$ takes $\bigO(N^2)$ time.
+Optimality follows by \Cref{lemm:maximin}, the representer lemma. \end{proof} Now, we turn to the runtime of the game. \begin{proposition} The objective in \Cref{eq:game-kernel2} can be computed in $\bigO(N^4)$ time. \end{proposition} \begin{proof} Assuming that $\kernel(\cdot, \cdot)$ may be computed in $\bigO(1)$, computing $\Kmn$ takes $\bigO(N^2)$ time.
 We have to do $\bigO(N^2)$ such computations, which results in $\bigO(N^4)$ time.
 Note that $K$ may be pre-computed once in $\bigO(N^2)$ time.
 Thus, $\Kmn$ is the bottleneck, so the whole algorithm takes $\bigO(N^4)$ time.\looseness=-1 \end{proof}

 There are two problems with naïvely using the formulation in \Cref{eq:game-kernel2}.
-First, and similarly to \Cref{eq:main-game}, the problem is not convex--concave due to the optimization over $\valpha$, which implicitly defines an orthogonal projection matrix of rank 1.
+First, and similarly to \Cref{eq:main-game}, directly optimizing \Cref{eq:game-kernel2} is difficult because the parameters $\valpha$ implicitly define an orthogonal projection matrix of rank 1 and, thus, we face the sample problems discussed in \citet{rlace}.
 Second, the evaluation time of \Cref{eq:game-kernel2} is $\bigO\left(N^4\right)$, as argued in \Cref{prop:naive-runtime}, which makes using a training set larger than a few hundred examples infeasible.
 We solve both of these computational issues with the Nystr{\"o}m approximation.